 For this reason, it is critical to have a qualified Los Angeles construction site accident attorney.
 They will have the ability to properly investigate the claim, identify all potential responsible parties, and collect crucial evidence.
 It is important to preserve evidence quickly, since it can begin to disappear as the construction project continues on.
 For example, a trench that was present on the day of the accident may be filled in, witnesses may move on to new projects, or equipment discarded.
 An attorney will seek out and preserve the vital evidence needed to prove liability later in the case.

 Individuals who are victims of trench accidents may be eligible to receive compensation in addition to workers' comp benefits.
-Contact Greenberg & Ruby, LLP online or by calling (323) 782-0535, to discuss your case and legal options in a free consultation.
+Contact Greenberg And Ruby Injury Attorneys online or by calling (323) 782-0535, to discuss your case and legal options in a free consultation.